ChuckHill2/VideoLibrarian/Readme.md

 The tiles come in 3 sizes, small, medium, and large.
 ‘Large’ displays all the information available, and ‘Small’ contains a subset because all the information will not fit.
 However many more small tiles will fit on a single page than large tiles.
-That is the tradeoff.
+That is the trade off.

 ### Changing the Default Movie Poster Image